 - The Node Package Manager (npm) helps to manage modules in projects by downloading packages, resolving dependencies, and installing command-line utilities.
-Thanks to its ever expanding community, npm is the largest ecosystem of open-source libraries in the world.
+Thanks to its ever-expanding community, npm is the largest ecosystem of open-source libraries in the world.

 For the incredible range of benefits that Nodejs comes integrated with, businesses are hiring NodeJS developers to raise the performance standards of software applications.

 - With AngularJS, there is flexibility in development.
-Developers with expertise in HTML can use the language with new HTML syntax with new attributes (called directives) to extend functionality of web pages.
+Developers with expertise in HTML can use the language with new HTML syntax with new attributes (called directives) to extend the functionality of web pages.

 - The AngularJS directives can be used to create reusable components.
 A component enables hiding complex DOM (Document Object Model) structure, CSS, and behavior.
-That way, you can separately focus in how an application looks and how it works, separately.
+That way, you can separately focus on how an application looks and how it works, separately.